-There are 454 nuclear power plants operating worldwide and at least 335 more plants will be added by 2030, with 55 nuclear reactors currently under construction.
+There are 408 nuclear power plants operating worldwide and 52 nuclear reactors are currently under construction.
 The low operating cost of nuclear power generation and the increasing concern for the environment and climate change are driving a nuclear renaissance.

-Existing nuclear reactors consume around 70,000 tons of uranium per year, of which, around 60,000 is satisfied by global mine production with the remainder coming from secondary sources, including Russia's disarmed nuclear stocks, excess commercial inventories, reprocessing of spent fuel and inventories held by governments.
-The International Atomic Energy Agency (IAEA) estimates that global uranium demand will rise to 140,000 tonnes in 2030 as a result of the construction of new nuclear power plants.
+Existing nuclear reactors consume around 67,500 tons of uranium per year, of which, around 90% is satisfied by global mine production with the remainder coming from secondary sources, including Russia's disarmed nuclear stocks, excess commercial inventories, reprocessing of spent fuel and inventories held by governments.
+The International Atomic Energy Agency (IAEA) estimates that global uranium demand could rise to 100,000 tonnes in 2040 as a result of the construction of new nuclear power plants.
 The established producers will not be able to completely cover this increase in demand.